Insurance Coverage and Clinical Trials

 Which costs are not covered?

 Health plans are not required to cover the research costs of a clinical trial.
-Examples of these costs include extra blood tests or scans that are done purely for the sake of the clinical trial.
-Often, the research sponsor will cover such costs.
+Examples of these costs include extra blood tests or scans that are done purely for research purposes.
+Often, the trial sponsor will cover such costs.

 Which health plans are not required to cover clinical trials?